Pomog/DBSCAN/README.md

 input double[][] 2d Array of Points (x and y coordinates)
 <b>eps:</b> the radius of the neighborhood around each point
 <b>minPts:</b> the minimum number of points required to form a cluster
-The DBSCAN class returns Map<String, List<Point>> a list of clusters besides the noise, where each cluster is represented as a list of points.
+The DBScan class returns Map<String, List<Point>> a list of clusters besides the noise, where each cluster is represented as a list of points.

 # Graham Scan
 The Graham scan algorithm is implemented in the **ConvexHull**.